AnarManafov/GitWorkflow/GitWorkflow.markdown

 ### RC branch
 RC or ReleaseCandidate branch is a temporary branch.
 This branch intends to provide uninterruptible development - to avoid such mails like "Please do not commit..., we freeze a branch" :).

 At the moment of a release, a release manager will branch from **dev** to create an **RC** branch to start a release procedure.
 It also means feature freeze on the **RC** branch and only bug fixes can be introduced in it - no commits with new features.
-The fixes introduced in **RC** should be then synchronized into **dev** as well, to keep development mainstream up to date.
+The fixes introduced in **RC** should be then synchronised into **dev** as well, to keep development mainstream up to date.

 While a release manager works on the **RC** branch, all developers continue developing in **dev** and in their feature branches - uninterruptible development.

-The branch should be deleted as soon as it has benn merged with the **master**.
+The branch should be deleted as soon as it has been merged with the **master**.

 ### HotFix branch
 It is a branch for hot fixes.
 It should contain only urgent hot fixes for the released versions, which can't wait until the next scheduled release of the product.